-Introduced in September 2020, the fourth-gen Hyundai Tucson went on sale in the U.S. as a 2022 model in 2021.
-Now, it appears that Hyundai is working on a facelift for the compact SUV, and it could roll out the updated version in the U.S. either as the 2024 or the 2025 model.
+Introduced in September 2020, the fourth-gen Hyundai Tucson went on sale in the U.S. as a 2022 model.
+Hyundai is currently working on a facelift for the compact SUV, and the updated version is expected to be released in the United States as a 2025 model.
+Here’s what you need to know about the new Hyundai Tucson that recently entered the global testing phase.

 Design

 At most OEM design studios, a facelift typically entails subtle changes to the body, but Hyundai isn’t one of them.
-The South Korean automaker puts real effort into midlife updates, not just full model changes.
-However, spy pictures suggest that may not entirely be the case with the 2025 Hyundai Tucson.
-That or Hyundai’s prototype team at the factory managed to conceal significant visual changes quite well.
-In spite of the fact that it is no longer new, the existing design remains quite appealing and should last for quite some time.
+The South Korean automaker invests significantly into midlife updates.
+However, spy pictures suggest that may not entirely be the case with the new Hyundai Tucson.
+That or Hyundai’s prototype team at the factory managed to conceal significant visual changes quite well!
+In spite of the fact that it is no longer new, the existing design is holding its appeal and should last for quite some time.

 The facelifted Hyundai Tucson has a new radiator grille featuring horizontal bars in a criss-cross pattern, which makes it reminiscent of the Hyundai Santa Cruz.
-Before this sighting, reports said, based on spy pictures of what was actually the China-only Hyundai Mufasa, that it could take on the design of the facelifted Hyundai Palisade, just like the facelifted Hyundai Venue did in some overseas markets in 2022.
-NYMammoth has even created a rendering based on that speculation, and you can check that out on Instagram.
+Before this sighting, reports said, based on spy pictures of what was actually the China-only Hyundai Mufasa, that it could take on the design of the Palisade.
+More recent pictures strongly suggest that the new Tucson will chart its own course on the styling front, uninfluenced by regional Hyundai SUVs.

 Specifications

-There’s no word on the 2025/2024 Hyundai Tucson’s specifications, but rest assured, hybrid and plug-in hybrid variants will be part of the future powertrain mix in the U.S. Both electrified variants may use the familiar combination of a 1.6-liter turbocharged engine and an electric motor on the front axle, with a 6-speed automatic transmission and the HTRAC all-wheel drive system similarly being on duty for sending drive to the wheels.
+There’s no word on the new Hyundai Tucson’s specifications, but rest assured, hybrid and plug-in hybrid variants will be part of the future powertrain mix in the U.S. Both electrified variants may use the familiar combination of a 1.6-liter turbocharged engine and an electric motor on the front axle, with a 6-speed automatic transmission and the HTRAC all-wheel drive system similarly being on duty, sending drive to the wheels.

 Parameter | Hyundai Tucson Hybrid Specification | Hyundai Tucson PHEV Specification |